microsoft/FluidFramework/packages/runtime/container-runtime/api-report/container-runtime.api.md

 import { IFluidDataStoreRegistry } from '@fluidframework/runtime-definitions';
 import { IFluidHandle } from '@fluidframework/core-interfaces';
 import { IFluidHandleContext } from '@fluidframework/core-interfaces';
-import type { IFluidHandleInternal } from '@fluidframework/core-interfaces';
+import { IFluidHandleInternal } from '@fluidframework/core-interfaces';
 import { IFluidParentContext } from '@fluidframework/runtime-definitions';
 import { IGarbageCollectionData } from '@fluidframework/runtime-definitions';
 import { IGarbageCollectionDetailsBase } from '@fluidframework/runtime-definitions';